tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <li>for "SFM", "RFE", "RFECV" and "SFS":<br>
 The base estimator.
 For SFM, RFE and RFECV, it should have either a either a <code>feature_importances_</code> or <code>coef_</code>
 attribute after fitting.
-You can use one of ATOM's pre-defined
+You can use one of ATOM's predefined
 <a href="../../../user_guide/#predefined-models">models</a>.
 Add
 <code>_class</code> or <code>_reg</code> after the model's name to
 specify a classification or regression task, e.g. <code>solver="LGB_reg"</code>